Schrolli91/BOSWatch/README.md

 ![# BOSWatch](/www/gfx/logo.png)

-Python Script to Recive and Decode German BOS Information with rtl_fm and multimon-NG
+Python Script to receive and decode German BOS Information with rtl_fm and multimon-NG

 #### Note:
 **This software is for illustrative purposes only and may be used only by authorized persons.**